agormp/phylotreelib/README.md

      |  length(self)
      |      Returns tree length (sum of all branch lengths)
      |
-     |  match_intnodes(self, other)
+     |  match_nodes(self, other)
-     |      Compares two identical trees with different internal node IDs.
+     |      Compares two identical trees with potentially different internal node IDs.
-     |      Returns tuple containing follorwing:
+     |      Returns tuple containing following:
-     |          Dictionary giving mapping from intnode id in self to intnode id in other.
+     |          Dictionary giving mapping from nodeid in self to nodeid in other (also leaves)
-     |          unmatched_root1: "None" or id of original root in self if root at bifurcation
+     |          unmatched_root1: "None" or id of unmatched root in self if root at bifurcation
-     |          unmatched_root2: "None" or id of original root in other if root at bifurcation
+     |          unmatched_root2: "None" or id of unmatched root in other if root at bifurcation
      |
+     |      Note: The last two are only different from None if the trees dont have the same
+     |      exact rooting
+     |
      |  n_bipartitions(self)
      |      Returns the number of bipartitions (= number of internal branches) in tree
+     |      Note: if root is at bifurcation, then those 2 branches = 1 bipartition
      |
      |  nameprune(self, sep='_', keep_pattern=None)
      |      Prune leaves based on name redundancy: